AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-the-automated-forms-conversion-service.md

 You require the following to use the Automated Forms Conversion Service:

+* Automated Forms Conversion service is enabled for your organization
 * An Adobe ID account with administrator privileges for the conversion service
-* An up and running AEM 6.5 author instance with AEM 6.5 Service Pack 1 installed.
+* An up and running AEM 6.5 author instance with AEM 6.5 Service Pack 1 installed
 * An AEM user (on your AEM instance) which is member of forms-user group

 <!--